 Many injury victims miss time at work while recovering for their injuries, potentially leading to weeks or even months without a paycheck.
 Accordingly, a plaintiff can seek compensation for lost wages through their injury lawsuit.
 They may also seek monetary damages for the impact a car wreck has on their future wages if those injuries permanently diminish the plaintiff’s ability to make a living.

 The at-fault party in a car accident is sometimes undisputed, but in some cases, it can be unclear who was at fault.
 In fact, many car accidents occur due, in part, to the actions of both involved drivers.

 Some states bar an injured driver from recovering compensation from a crash if they were even marginally at fault.
 Fortunately, Pennsylvania law does not take such a harsh approach.
 According to 42 Pa.C.S.A. § 7102, a car accident case plaintiff may recover damages from another driver so long as that plaintiff is no more than 50 percent at fault for the accident.

 However, a plaintiff who is found partially responsible for the accident that injured them would see their damage award reduced proportionally by their respective degree of fault, in accordance with the state’s comparative negligence law.
 At trial, a car wreck lawyer in Johnstown could work to demonstrate to a jury that the plaintiff they represent bore little to no responsibility for the crash.

 If you are recovering from injuries suffered during a car wreck, you deserve to focus on your physical well-being.
-With the guidance of skilled legal counsel, you could hand off the stress of handling an injury claim and give yourself more time to heal.
+With the guidance of a skilled personal injury lawyer, you could hand off the stress of handling an injury claim and give yourself more time to heal.